 Physical and Chemical Properties of Matter

 Hey everyone!
-Welcome to this Mometrix video on the Physical and Chemical Properties of Matter.
+Welcome to this Mometrix video on the physical and chemical properties of matter.

 Have you ever classified something based on what you observe about it?
-Perhaps you’ve distinguished a dog from a cat based on the dogs larger structure, flappy ears, and longer head shape.
-Maybe, you’ve distinguished a chocolate lab from a golden retriever, because the chocolate lab was brown, had shorter, and more compact hair.
+Perhaps you’ve distinguished a dog from a cat based on the dog’s larger structure, flappy ears, and longer head shape.
+Maybe you’ve distinguished a chocolate lab from a golden retriever, because the chocolate lab was brown, had shorter and more compact hair.

 What we observe helps us to make distinctions.
-Being able to make observable distinctions is a very good, and necessary tool in life – AND this absolutely applies to the sciences.
+Being able to make observable distinctions is a very good and necessary tool in life, and this absolutely applies to the sciences.

 Now, properties are just characteristics of something.
-A physical property describes an observable change in a substance’s characteristics, but does not affect the chemical makeup of that substance.
+A physical property describes an observable change in a substance’s characteristics but does not affect the chemical makeup of that substance.

 Let’s take a look at some examples of physical properties of matter.

-Melting point – take ice, for example.
+Take ice, for example.
 When ice melts into liquid water, the chemical identity doesn’t change.
 The identity of ice is still H2O.
 When ice melts, the only thing changing is its physical state.

-A physical property is ANYTHING you can hear, see, touch, smell, or measure and observe in some form without changing the chemical identity of the substance.
+A physical property is anything you can hear, see, touch, smell, or measure and observe in some form without changing the chemical identity of the substance.
 Along with boiling point, and melting point, this includes:

-These along with others are all examples of physical properties of matter, but these do not change the chemical identity of the substance.
+These, along with others, are all examples of physical properties of matter, but these do not change the chemical identity of the substance.

-Now, a Chemical property on the other hand can only be observed after a chemical reaction has taken place—so after the chemical has gone through an identity change.
+Now, a chemical property on the other hand can only be observed after a chemical reaction has taken place—so after the chemical has gone through an identity change.

-Irregular change in color.
 If you mix white and red together and get pink or light red, then that’s probably not a sign of a chemical reaction.
 That’s just what happens when you mix the colors red and white together.

 However, if you mix a red and white substance together and get blue, then you may have a chemical reaction.

-Change in consistency.
 When two substances are mixed together and there is a change in consistency, then this may reflect a change in the molecular structure.
 So, if you take two runny liquids and mix them together and the product is a thick jelly substance, then you might have a chemical reaction.

-Change in Luster.
 Luster refers to the reflective quality of a substance.
 So, if you mix two dull murky substances together and they produce a really glossy or polished substance, then you might have a chemical reaction.

-Appearance of bubbles or froth.
 The formation of froth or bubbles may suggest that a gas has been composed in the chemical reaction.

-Changes in odor.
 Now, if it’s just a slight change in odor it’s probably not a chemical reaction.
 So, if I mix a substance that smells like honey (now this is just a silly example), with a substance that smells likes vanilla, and the ending result smells like some type of syrup then it’s more than likely not a chemical reaction.
 If you take those same two substances together, and their product smells like a smelly sock, then you may have a chemical reaction.

-Change in temperature.
 You can use a thermometer to take the temperature of each substance before, and if there is a change after the two have been combined, then there may be a chemical reaction.

-Precipitate formation.
 This just means that an insoluble solid is formed from a liquid solution.
 If this happens, then you probably are witnessing a chemical reaction.

-So, physical properties are observed without the substance undergoing a chemical identity make-over, and chemical properties are observed after chemical reactions.
+So, physical properties are observed without the substance undergoing a chemical identity makeover, and chemical properties are observed after chemical reactions.